getodk/docs/odkx-src/select-tool-suite.rst

 Trying Them Out
 -----------------------------
-  - Try the ODK tools with the :doc:`getting-started` guide.
+  - Try the ODK tools with TODO.
   - Try the ODK-X tools with the :doc:`getting-started-2-user`.